Blood Donation Eligibility Guidelines

 a.
 Tattoo/Body Piercing* - these are acceptable if sterile technique was

-used in a biohazard controlled facility in Ohio, Indiana, or Kentucky, or
+used in a biohazard controlled facility in Ohio, Kentucky, or other

 selected states; if done in any other manner, you must wait 12 months

 after the procedure was performed.
 See, here, also.

 b.
 Pregnancy – you cannot donate while pregnant; you may donate six

 c.
 Allergies – you may not donate until 6 hours after your allergy shot.